-The TASC Exam is the high school equivalency exam given in New York State.
-Individuals who pass the TASC exam receive an equivalency diploma.
-The TASC Exam assesses your proficiency in five areas: Reading, Writing, Math, Science, and Social Studies.
-Individuals must score a 500 in each subtest to pass that subtest, and must pass all five subtests to receive their diploma.
+The GED Exam is the high school equivalency exam given in New York State.
+Individuals who pass the GED exam receive an equivalency diploma.
+The GED Exam assesses your proficiency in four areas: Reasoning Through Language Arts (RLA), Social Studies, Science and Mathematical Reasoning.
+Individuals must score a 145 in each subtest to pass that subtest, and must pass all five subtests to receive their diploma.
 You do not have to pass all five areas at once.
 You can earn your diploma from passing subtests in multiple testing sessions; however, you are limited to taking the TASC exam to three sessions in one year.

-Each individual has strengths and weaknesses which determine their readiness to take the TASC exam, which is the high school equivalency exam given in New York State.
-Therefore it is not possible to give an estimate to the amount of time it will take you to pass the TASC exam.
-When you enroll in the EOC’s High School Equivalency Program, we prepare you for the five subtests of the TASC: Reading, Writing, Math, Science, and Social Studies.
-We also give you the ORT: the Official Readiness Test, which assesses your preparedness to sit for the exam.
+Each individual has strengths and weaknesses which determine their readiness to take the GED exam, which is the high school equivalency exam given in New York State.
+Therefore it is impossible to estimate the amount of time it will take you to pass the GED exam.
+When you enroll in the EOC’s High School Equivalency Program, we prepare you for the four subtests of the GED: Reasoning Through Language Arts (RLA), Social Studies, Science, and Mathematical Reasoning.
+We also give students the practice exam which assesses their preparedness to sit for the exam.
 We want our students to be fully prepared to take and pass the exam and obtain their equivalency diploma!